yellows8/3ds_smashbroshax/README.md

 Only one of the PAYLOAD* params must be specified.

 # Usage
 Remember to always broadcast the beacon on the same channel as specified in the beacon itself.
+The following data *must* *not* be changed in the beacon frame while it's being sent: host/BSSID MAC addresses, and all of the beacon tags.
+The MAC address with the default base pcap is: 59:ee:3f:2a:37:e0.

 One way to send the beacon is with aireplay-ng, however that requires a patch, see aireplay-ng.patch.
 For example, to send the beacon with aireplay-ng: aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}